Published on March 8, 2020

 I've written a bunch on my five laws of harmonics and most of them are accessible on LinkedIn.
 Find them at my website.

-That was it, that article and the discussions the followed it got me kicked off.
+That was it, that article and the discussions that followed it got me kicked off.
 I know what you are thinking.
 I was rude to somebody.
 On the contrary, I just used the comments section to reply to people who dragged me over the coals over this article.
 One guy claimed that I was claiming to have invented harmonics;

 "Harmonics have existed for thousands of years, all you did was make some squiggly lines."
 I never claimed to have invented harmonics.
 Did Darwin claim to invent Natural Selection four billion years ago?
 No, he simply described it, as did I with harmonics.
 Another fellow said this: